U.S. court throws out al Qaeda publicist's conspiracy conviction

 | WASHINGTON

-WASHINGTON A divided U.S. appeals court on Friday threw out the last remaining conviction of a Yemeni man prosecuted in an American military court at the Guantanamo Bay U.S. naval base in Cuba for serving as a publicist for al Qaeda.
+WASHINGTON A divided U.S. appeals court on Friday threw out the 2008 conspiracy conviction of a Yemeni man prosecuted in an American military court at the Guantanamo Bay U.S. naval base in Cuba for serving as a publicist for al Qaeda.

-A three-judge panel of the U.S. Court of Appeals for the District of Columbia Circuit ruled 2-1 in favor of Ali Hamza al Bahlul, who made videos for Osama bin Laden's al Qaeda organization.
+A three-judge panel of the U.S. Court of Appeals for the District of Columbia Circuit ruled 2-1 in favour of Ali Hamza al Bahlul, who made videos for Osama bin Laden's al Qaeda organisation.

-Writing on behalf of the appeals court, Judge Judith Rogers said Bahlul's 2008 conviction had to be put aside because the special military tribunal, or commission, at Guantanamo did not have the authority to convict Bahlul of a conspiracy charge.
-Conspiracy is not ones of the crimes recognized under the international law of war, Rogers said.
+Writing on behalf of the court, Judge Judith Rogers said the conviction had to be put aside because the special military tribunal, or commission, at Guantanamo did not have authority to convict Bahlul of a conspiracy charge.
+Conspiracy is not a crime recognised under the international law of war, Rogers said.

-The ruling is likely to limit the ability of the U.S. government to prosecute people via special military tribunals for offenses not internationally recognized as war crimes.
-Those cases could instead be heard in civilian courts.

 The United States has used military commissions, first created during the administration of former President George W. Bush, to put on trial a number of foreign terrorism suspects held at Guantanamo for alleged war crimes rather than prosecuting them in regular military courts or civilian courts.

-Bahlul, who will remain in detention at Guantanano despite the ruling, recorded recruiting videos and taped the wills of some of the hijackers who flew commercial jetliners into New York's World Trade Center, the Pentagon outside Washington and a Pennsylvania field on Sept.
+Bahlul recorded recruiting videos and taped the wills of some of the hijackers who slammed commercial jetliners into New York's World Trade Center, the Pentagon outside Washington and a Pennsylvania field on Sept.
 11, 2001.

 In July 2014, the appeals court threw out Bahlul's other convictions for providing material support for terrorism and solicitation of others to commit war crimes.